klaxa/Distributed-encoding/README.md

 is called "unassigned".
 Once a client connects it gets assigned a chunk, this chunk is then sent by the server to the client, the client then encodes the chunk and uploads it to the server.
-The server checks whether or not it was the last chunk with the same CRC that is hopefully stored in the filename.
-If it was it merges all encoded files into a new file.
+The server checks whether or not it was the last chunk with the same CRC, that is hopefully stored in the filename.
+If it was, it merges all encoded files into a new file.
 Once files have been assiged they are moved into the "assigned" queue with a timestamp of its creation.
 In the server source the variable "TIMEOUT" specifies after how many seconds a chunk is considered expired, i.e. encoding took too long to be within reasonable bounds.
 These chunks get reassigned upon the next client logon.

 Why are you requiring CRC's to be stored in the filename?